Dr-G/jekyll-now/_posts/One-Step-Beyond-Hello-World.md

 - I go back to Atom, close the old folder with the spaces in it.
 - I delete the folder with the spaces, again.
-- I open the folder with the underscored in Atom and re-open the python script file.
+- I open the folder with the underscores in Atom and re-open the python script file.
 - I fix the typo and save it in Atom.
 - I return to Terminal, to my `shutil` directory situation, and attempt to navigate to the proper directory:
 ```